IBM/universal-connectors/README.md

 For data sources that do not have pre-defined plug-ins, you can customize the filtering and parsing components of audit trails and log formats.
 The open architecture enables reuse of prebuilt filters and parsers, and creation of shared library for the Guardium community.

-The Guardium univer***REMOVED***l connector identifies and parses the received events, and converts them to a standard Guardium format.
+The Guardium Univer***REMOVED***l Connector identifies and parses the received events, and converts them to a standard Guardium format.
 The output of the Guardium univer***REMOVED***l connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
 The Guardium policy, as usual, determines whether the activities are legitimate or not, when to alert, and the auditing level per activity.

-The Guardium univer***REMOVED***l connector is scalable.
+The Guardium Univer***REMOVED***l Connector is scalable.
 It provides load-balancing and fail-over mechanisms among a deployment of Univer***REMOVED***l Connector instances, that either conform to Guardium Data Protection as a set of Guardium Collectors, or to Guardium Insights as a set of univer***REMOVED***l connector pods.
+The load-balancing mechanism distributes the events sent from the data source among a collection of Univer***REMOVED***l Connector instances installed on the Guardium endpoints (i.e., Guardium Data Protection collectors or Guardium Insights pods).
 For more information, see [Enabling Load-Balancing and Fail-Over](#enabling-load-balancing-and-fail-over).

 Connections to databases that are configured with the Guardium univer***REMOVED***l connector are handled the ***REMOVED***me as all other datasources in Guardium.
 You can apply policies, view reports, monitor connections, for example.